getodk/docs/src/form-logic.rst

 Lightweight timestamping
 -------------------------------

 Knowing how long an enumerator spent answering a question can help with quality control and training.
-ODK Collect provides an :doc:`audit log <form-audit-log>` that contains rich information about how a form was answered.
-However, it can be unnecessarily complex for answering questions about a small number of questions.
-In that case, you may prefer to collect a timestamp when a particular question's value changes.
+ODK Collect provides an :doc:`audit log <form-audit-log>` that contains rich information about how an enumerator navigated a form.
+This log is captured as a separate file and can be complex to analyze.
+A simpler alternative is to capture timestamps when specific questions' values change.
 This is similar to the ``start`` and ``end`` timestamp :ref:`metadata types <metadata>`.

 .. rubric:: Capturing last update timestamps